Exposure Monitoring for Hexavalent Chromium

 Sampling Protocols for Extended Work Shifts

 OSHA’s lead standards for construction and general industry are the only Federal OSHA standards that require PEL adjustments with respect to extended work shifts.
 The PEL for Cr(VI) is based on an 8-hour TWA.
-To minimize errors and assumptions associated with fluctuations in exposure, conduct representative fullshift sampling for air contaminants when determining compliance with an 8-hour TWA.
-OSHA’s Technical Manual defines full-shift sampling as a minimum of the total time of the shift less one hour (e.g., seven hours of an eight-hour work shift or nine hours of a 10-hour work shift).
+To minimize errors and assumptions associated with fluctuations in exposure, conduct representative full-shift sampling for air contaminants when determining compliance with an 8-hour TWA.
+OSHA’s Technical Manual defines full-shift sampling as a minimum of the total time of the shift less than one hour (e.g., seven hours of an eight-hour work shift or nine hours of a 10-hour work shift).

-OSHA does not include provisions for adjusting the Cr(VI) PEL for extended work shift; however, OSHA provides two approaches for evaluating compliance for employees who work extended work shifts beyond eight hours.
+OSHA does not include provisions for adjusting the Cr(VI) PEL for extended work shifts; however, OSHA provides two approaches for evaluating compliance for employees who work extended work shifts beyond eight hours.
 Federal OSHA compliance officers may choose one of the two following approaches:

 The first approach is to sample what is believed to be the worst continuous 8-hour work period of the entire extended work shift.
 The second approach is to collect multiple samples over the entire work shift.
 Sampling is done so that multiple personal samples are collected during the first 8-hour work period and additional samples are collected for the extended work shift.
 The employee’s